 General duty based regulation sits at the heart of occupational health and safety laws throughout Australia.
 It is an approach that is widely supported by the business community.

-Complying with the general duty is a conceptually simple four-step process:
+Complying with the general duty is a conceptually simple three-step process:

 - The duty holder needs to understand the risks that pollution or waste from their activities might present to human health or the environment.